Skip to main content

 The lifecycle of your health data involves a complex flow between clinics, labs, and digital platforms, each of which must adhere to strict security protocols to maintain confidentiality.

-The landscape becomes more intricate with the introduction of other regulations that may apply depending on your location and the nature of the wellness program.
+The landscape becomes more intricate with the introduction of other data protection regulations that may apply depending on your location and the nature of the wellness program.
 The California Consumer Privacy Act (CCPA), for example, grants California residents new rights over their personal information, including the right to know what data is being collected and the right to have it deleted.

 While HIPAA-protected data is largely exempt from the CCPA, other data collected by a wellness company, particularly one that operates outside the traditional healthcare provider model, might fall under its jurisdiction.
 Similarly, for individuals interacting with international wellness companies, the General Data Protection Regulation (GDPR) in the European Union provides a stringent framework for data protection, based on principles of lawfulness, fairness, and transparency.